sgsbucket/animan-doc/docs/renderman/custom_rendering.md

 import Icon from "@material-ui/core/Icon";
 import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"

-This function allows Users to render a series of Shots into one video.
+This function allows users to Render a series of Shots into one video.

 ## Start a Custom Render